-Thanksgiving may seem like every vegan’s nightmare… but it doesn’t have to be.
-There are so many delicious, flavorful vegan dishes you can make, and even your omnivore friends will drool over them!
+Tofurkey isn’t your only option for a holiday feast, friend!
+There are so many delicious, flavorful Thanksgiving vegan dishes you can make, and even your omnivore friends will drool over them.

 We’ve put together a list of our favorite vegan Thanksgiving ideas to help make your holiday a total dream.

 So this year, let’s prove once and for all that a vegan Thanksgiving dinner can be just as good – if not better – than a traditional turkey-centric spread.